MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-create-deployment.md

 ms.technology: linux
 monikerRange: ">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---
 # Create deployment script for SQL Server Always On Availability Group

-This article describes how to create the `.yaml` files that you can use as manifests to deploy a SQL Server Availability Group on a Kubernetes cluster.
+This article describes how to deploy an availability group on a Kubernetes cluster in a single command with an example deployment script. `deploy-ag.py` is a Python script that creates the `.yaml` files for the cluster and can apply them to a Kubernetes cluster.

 Download the solution from [sql-server-samples](https://github.com/Microsoft/sql-server-samples/tree/master/samples/features/high%20availability/Linux).